Hypersurfaces in spaces of constant curvature satisfying a particular Roter type equation: Introduction

 If $M$ is a partially Einstein hypersurface in $N_{s}^{n+1}(c)$, $n \geq 4$, satisfying (\ref{real702}) on ${\mathcal U}_{H} \subset M$ then $S^{2} = \rho _{1}\, S + \rho _{0}\, g$ and $\tau = 0$ hold on ${\mathcal U}_{H}$ (Theorem 5.1).

-An example of a partially Einstein hypersurface $M$ in a Riemannian space forms $N^{n+1}(c)$, $n \geq 3$, having at every point exactly three distinct principal curvatures is presented in Example 5.4 and Example 5.5 (ii).
+An example of a partially Einstein hypersurface $M$ in a Riemannian space of constant curvature $N^{n+1}(c)$, $n \geq 3$, having at every point exactly three distinct principal curvatures is presented in Example 5.4 (a class of austere hypersurfaces including the Cartan hypersurfaces) and Example 5.5 (some type number two hypersurfaces).
 In view of Theorem 5.1, $\tau = 0$ on those hypersurfaces.

-Examples of hypersurfaces $M$ in an Euclidean space $\mathbb{E}^{n+1}(c)$, $n \geq 4$, or, $n \geq 5$, having at every point exactly three distinct principal curvatures with non-zero function $\tau$ are presented in Examples 6.2 (ii) and 6.3 (ii).
+Examples of hypersurfaces $M$ in an Euclidean space $\mathbb{E}^{n+1}(c)$, $n \geq 4$, or $n \geq 5$, having at every point exactly three distinct principal curvatures with non-zero function $\tau$ are presented in Examples 6.2 (some $2$-quasi-umbilical hypersurfaces) and 6.3 (a family of hypersurfaces with three non-zero principal curvature with multiplicities $1$, $n_{1} \geq 2$, $n_{2} \geq 2$).
 Thus a Roter type equation of the form (\ref{B001simply}) is satisfied on those hypersurfaces.